 - Shingles occurring in the eye area could result in temporary or permanent vision loss.
 If you do have shingles in your eye, your doctor may refer you to an eye specialist for treatment.

 - The shingles rash could become infected and you may need antibiotic treatment.

 When to see your doctor

 See your doctor as soon as possible if you are experiencing any symptoms of shingles.
-If you are treated with antiviral medications within 3 days of shingles starting, you could reduce the condition's severity and the risk of further complications.
+If you are treated with antiviral medicines within 3 days of shingles starting, you could reduce the symptoms and the risk of further complications.

 See your doctor if you have symptoms of shingles and are experiencing the following:

 - severe headache

 - a temperature of 38ºC or higher